 At the beginning of April 2018 the website neobiota.lu was relaunched.
 In addition to a new WordPress theme that is still compatible with all possible screen sizes, the 136 Internet pages on which individual invasive species are presented have been updated.
 On each species page a reporting link is provided which opens the corresponding reporting page on the data portal of the National Museum of Natural History.
 As soon as a listed invasive alien species is reported, an alert email is automatically sent to members of IAS Group Luxembourg, who dispatch the information to experts in charge of data validation.
-This builds a crucial tool in early detection of IAS.
+This procedure constitutes a crucial tool in early detection of IAS.

 A number of new Internet pages have been added, including the list of IAS of EU concern and the Black, Watch, Alert Lists and a full listing of IAS relevant to Luxembourg.